alexandru/ThinkInCPP4Kindle/README.md

 This is Volume 1.
 I'm reading it and I'll format Volume 2 when I'll get to it.

-## License
+## License to the Book

-I couldn't find a license to the book, so I contacted the author, Mr. Bruce Eckel, asking for permission to redistribute the book here.
-Mr. Eckel graciously granted me permission to do this reformatting.
-So it's cool.
+I couldn't find a license to the book, so I contacted the author, Mr. Bruce Eckel, asking for permission.
+He graciously granted me permission to do this reformatting.

+## Building it Yourself

-You can use the builder if you want for whatever purposes ... although I haven't made it particularly user friendly (for example it hardcodes the path to the kindlegen utility, expecting it to be at "/opt/kindlegen/kindlegen").
+You can use the builder if you want for whatever purposes, no strings attached ... although I haven't made it particularly user friendly (for example it hardcodes the path to the kindlegen utility, expecting it to be at "/opt/kindlegen/kindlegen").